webconnex/slate/source/includes/_api_v2_coupons.md

 }
 ```

-> The above command returns JSON structured like this:
+> API returns JSON structured like this:

 ```json
 {